ProvableHQ/sdk/README.md

 Once the universal setup is ready, every function in your *main.aleo* file is built, generating this in the output folder:

-* **sum.prover** the prover for the sum function.
+* **hello.prover** the prover for the sum function.
-* **sum.verifier** the verifier for the sum function.
+* **hello.verifier** the verifier for the sum function.
 * **main.avm** the bytecode of your aleo program to be run by the VM.

 As you can already guess, we have only one `.avm` file for the whole program, but a prover and verifier for every function.

-#### 3.2.3 Running a program
+### 3.3 Running a program

-You can run a program with the `aleo run` command, followed by the function name you want to execute and its input parameters.
-Let's run our sum functions:
+You can run a program with the `aleo run` command, followed by the function name you want to execute and its input parameters

 ``` bash
 aleo run sum 2u32 3u32